Unified vision

 Universal view of God-dess

-Universalist Radha-Krishnaism speaks of God in a manner philosophically and religiously opposed to the term’s general understanding; therefore, we use the term God-dess.
-God-dess does not mean the “Cosmic Moralist” who gives us a long list of unchanging, absolute laws, codes, rules, and regulations we must follow under threat of punishment either in this life or the next.
-Rather, God-dess wants us to enjoy life fully in relationship with him-her, others, and all creation.
-God-dess gives abundant grace to all and may ask us, at the time of death, why we did not enjoy life more.
+Universalist Radha-Krishnaism speaks of God in a manner philosophically and religiously opposed to the term’s general understanding.
+God-dess does not mean the cosmic moralist who gives a long list of unchanging, absolute laws, codes, rules, and regulations people must follow under threat of punishment either in this life or the next.
+Rather, God-dess wants people to enjoy life fully in relationship with him-her, others, and all creation.
+God-dess gives abundant grace to all.

 Rather than an unchangeable, passionless absolute who remains aloof from and unaffected by the world, God-dess intimately relates to the world, enjoying and responding to and through all beings.
 God-dess dynamically experiences and adapts to creation.
 God-dess remains ever-fresh like youth or spring.